influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/install-docker.md

 ### Shutting down the stack

-There are to ways in which the stack can be taken down.
+There are two ways in which the stack can be taken down.
    * Either, in the first console hit CTRL + C
    * Or, in the second console run `$ docker-compose down --volumes`